 The Department of Diagnostic Radiology, Division of Body Imaging, accepts up to five (5) physicians annually for a one (1) year Fellowship in Body Imaging.

 The Body Imaging Fellowship offers extensive clinical experience in US, CT, MRI, and interventional procedures of the chest, abdomen and pelvis.
-The physician may choose to do an entire year dedicated to Body Imaging, or accept a reduction in Body imaging rotations and have a minor focus in either Musculoskeletal Imaging or PET Imaging.
+The physician may choose to do an entire year dedicated to Body Imaging, or accept a reduction in Body imaging rotations and have a minor focus in Breast Imaging, Musculoskeletal Imaging or PET Imaging.
 Ample opportunity for research will be provided.